MTUHIDE/HuskyHunt/README.md

 2. Similarly, use pip to install __Pillow__.
 ...
 Run `pip install pillow` in command line.

 3. Run the local server.
 ...
 Using the command line, cd into GitHub/HuskyHunt/mainsite.
 ...
 Also in command line, run `python manage.py runserver`.
 ...
 Attempt to go to localhost:8000 in your web browser.
 You should see the HuskyHunt homepage.
-Done!
+Done

 4. **_There is no shortcut to learning, only to do_** so I would recommend going through Django's expansive documentation.
 ...
 Start with the [Tutorial](https://docs.djangoproject.com/en/2.1/intro/install/) section to get a feel of how it works which will walk you through setting up a _polls app_. **Read through it carefully, and don't skip any steps.**